Wesley's Chapel: The Leysian Mission

 In 1886 former pupils of The Leys School, Cambridge founded a mission in nearby Whitecross Street.
 The aim was to improve the lives of the impoverished inhabitants of this part of the East End of London.
 In 1904 the mission moved to a new site in Old Street, very near Wesley's Chapel.
 It provided medical facilities, legal advice, financial and dietary assistance, as well as religious services and musical events.
 After World War II the mission sold the buildings and merged with Wesley's Chapel in 1989.

 The chapel today

 The chapel is home to a multicultural congregation with a membership of 447.
 It is a working church with daily prayer, Sunday Holy Communion services and several weekday services.
-It is known for its relatively "high church" sacramental liturgy.
+It is known for its relatively "high church" sacramental liturgy within British Methodism.
 The superintendent minister is Canon Jennifer Smith.
 Wesley's Chapel is in an ecumenical partnership with the Anglican St Giles' Cripplegate parish church, Jewin Welsh Presbyterian Chapel, and St Joseph's Roman Catholic Church.
 It shares a close relationship with the Friends meeting house at Bunhill Fields.